KittenBall/AshToAsh_BlizzardSkin/readme.md

 This addon provide a skin look like blizzard style to AshToAsh

-Support all indicators which blizzard CompactRaidFrame supported, and show castbar, leaderIcon,etc
+Support all indicators which blizzard CompactRaidFrame supported, and show castbar, leaderIcon, etc

 The auras display rules are the same as blz